 What are the challenges to testosterone testing?

-- Test reliability – easier to measure high T than low T (but most people want to know if they have low T)
+- Test reliability – it easier to measure high T than low T, although most people want to know if they have low levels.

-- Lab imperfections – assay variability & different reference ranges from lab-to-lab; one reason why it’s highly recommended to use labs that are (1) CLIA certified labs, (2) test thousands to samples with well defined ranges, and (3) regularly compare their data with other labs across the country; all three conditions are met by our at-home testosterone test
+- Lab imperfections – assay variability & different reference ranges from lab-to-lab might cause variations.
+That’s why it is recommended to use labs that are (1) CLIA certified, (2) have a history of testing thousands of samples with well defined ranges, and (3) regularly compare their data with other labs across the country–all three conditions are met by our at-home testosterone test.

-- Hormone flexes – highest in the morning (reason why men tend to get erection in the morning); if morning is low, very high chance of low T; sometimes the recommendation is to measure 3 or 4 samples from the same day at different times
+- Hormone flexes – T is highest in the morning (one reason why men tend to get erection in the morning).
+If morning values are low, there is a very high chance of low T. Sometimes the recommendation is to measure 3 or 4 samples from the same day at different times for confidence.

-- Blood proteins – for blood tests, 98% of T is attached to protein & only about 2% is free T; 60-80% attached to SHBG and is biologically inactive, 20-40% is bound to a protein called albumin where it can become free & biologically active
+- Blood proteins – 98% of T is attached to proteins & only about 2% is free T, therefore any variations in these proteins might affect the results.
+60-80% T is attached to SHBG and is biologically inactive, 20-40% is bound to a protein called albumin where it can become free & biologically active.

 - The blood test results may have an impact from sudden stress—from the fear of needles

-- Normal SHBG: reliable for total T measurement
+- Normal SHBG: is reliable for total T measurement.

-- 20 – 40% of T is weekly bound and is bioavailable T
+- 20 – 40% of T binds weekly with Albumin and is bioavailable T.

-- Measured during a standard blood test for metabolism
+- It is often part of a standard blood test for metabolism.

-- Used for high T issue diagnosis; can result in hair loss and prostate enlargement
+- It is used for high T issue diagnosis, and can result in hair loss and prostate enlargement.

-- High levels of Estrogen (and estrone and estriol) result in low T
+- High levels of Estrogen (and estrone & estriol) often result in low T.

-- High levels can be due to liver problem, obesity, or accidental exposure from women’s prescriptions
+- High levels can be due to liver problems, obesity, or accidental exposure from women’s prescriptions.

 Is there a diagnosis for low testosterone?